ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 TRIM: "Yes"
 ```

+*Note. if you'd like to use a different trimming tool that you feel is better for your use case/data, you can pre-trim your fastq files and pass the trimmed fastq's to this pipeline, turning off this pipelines internal trimming with as outlined above*

 If trimming the raw fastq reads, set the [trim galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) adapter trimming parameters.
 Choose one of the common adapters such as Illumina universal, Nextera transposase or Illumina small RNA with `--illumina`, `--nextera` or `--small_rna`.
 Alternatively, pass adapter sequences to the `-a` and `-a2` flags.
 If not set, trim galore will try to auto-detect the adapter based on the fastq reads.

 ```yaml